eaasi/user-handbook/source/legacy/interface.rst

     environments are not stored locally but are available for replication to local storage (at which point they will move to the *Public* sub-section)

-The "Object Environments" tab contains only derivative :term:`Object Environments <Object Environment>`.
+The "Object Environments" tab contains only derivative :term:`Object Environments <Content Environment>`.
 The environments displayed here should **always** be unique to the node; no node should be able to see or interact with other nodes' Object Environments.